dart-archive/www.dartlang.org/src/site/docs/library-tour/index.markdown

 null object.

 [IllegalArgumentException](http://api.dartlang.org/dart_core/IllegalArgumentException.html)
-: Can be thrown by a method that encounters an unexecpted argument.
+: Can be thrown by a method that encounters an unexpected argument.

-There are many more built-in exceptions in the core library.

 #### Defining your own exception

-Throwing an application specific exception is a common way to indicate an error has occurred.
+Throwing an application-specific exception is a common way to indicate that an error has occurred.
 You can define a custom exception by implementing the Exception interface.

 {% pc dart 0 %}